Todd's Guide to Creating Video Tutorials

 At this point, it’s a good idea to get your code reviewed.
 Usually, I’ll submit my code in three steps.

-1. First, I’ll check in the “Starter” version of my app in the start directory, and ask my reviewer to give it a quick review.
+- First, I’ll check in the “Starter” version of my app in the

-3. Finally, I’ll add all of my final code on top of the starter code that’s already in the finished directory.
+directory.
+(Since this is the exact same code that’s in step 1, you don’t really need to get this reviewed.) - Finally, I’ll add all of my final code on top of the starter code that’s already in the

 The nice thing about submitting your code this way is that the PR(s) you submitted in step 3 include just the parts of the code that you’re going to need to cover in your video.
 That makes it easier for your reviewer to focus on the most important material in your tutorial, and it makes it easier for you to remember everything you’ll need to cover in your video.